 Do I have to submit works created during the courses I took?

-No, you may submit pieces created whenever.
-If you took your art courses years ago, we actually prefer to see works that you have created more recently.
+No, you may submit pieces created from any point in time.
+If you took your art courses years ago, we prefer to see works that you have created more recently.

 Can I get credit for AP Courses?